Narrow-mouthed Whorl Snail

 A perfect home

 The Narrow-mouthed Whorl Snail is usually found in areas of dune grassland, dune slacks and undisturbed marshes.
-It can be found near the shore in tussocky grassland and coastal turf that is fed by freshwater seepages.
+It can be found near the shore in tussocky grassland and coastal turf that is fed by freshwater seepage.

 Lifecycle